Murphydbuffalo/hyp/README.md

 ```

 User assignments are consistent, so a given user will always belong to the same
-alternative for a given experiment.
+variant for a given experiment.
 The assignments are based on a SHA256 hash
 of both the user's and experiment's `#id`. *This means that your user entities
 must provide a unique identifier.*